-Criteria JORC Code explanation Commentary and assaying Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
-Discuss any adjustment to assay data. spreadsheet on laptop computer.
-The data is validated by the WML database manager.
-No adjustment to assay data has been made Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Criteria JORC Code explanation Commentary other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
-All location points were collected using handheld GPS in MGA 94 - Zone 50 & 51 Data spacing and distribution Data spacing for reporting of Exploration Results.
+51 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 RC holes were drilled at varying spacing due to reconnaissance nature of program.
 Mineral Resources are not being estimated.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 RC drilling has been oriented at approximately 90° to greenstone stratigraphy; however, at this stage the orientation and true thicknesses of the intrusive pegmatites are not known.
 No sampling bias is identified in the RC drill data Sample security The measures taken to ensure sample security.
 RC samples were delivered by WML staff directly to the Nagrom laboratory in Perth.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 Data is audited and reviewed in house by senior geological personnel and validated by the WML database manager.